fuzzygroup/blog/_posts/2022-06-10-learning-twitter-in-2022.md

 ## Rule 9: Don't Just Tweet Your Own Stuff

 Imagine Twitter as if it was a party.
 If you are only posting your own stuff, it is analogous to that dude bro at a party who only talks about himself.
 Figure out the intersection between your own content (for me that's ruby / rails / cloud) and stuff that other people talk about.
 And then when you find something that's in that intersection, that is what you should tweet / retweet / like.

+## Rule 10: This is Link Blogging All Over Again

+## Rule 11: Flow and Tone Matter